credativ/plutono/docs/sources/developers/plugins/build-a-streaming-data-source-plugin.md

 Let's see how you can add streaming to an existing data source!

-Grafana uses [RxJS](https://rxjs.dev/) to continuously send data from a data source to a panel visualization.
+Plutono uses [RxJS](https://rxjs.dev/) to continuously send data from a data source to a panel visualization.
 There's a lot more to RxJS than what's covered in this guide.
 If you want to learn more, check out the [RxJS documentation](https://rxjs.dev/guide/overview).

 1. Enable streaming for your data source in the `plugin.json` file.